Rylorx/web102_prework/README.md

 The following **optional** features are implemented:

 * [ ] List anything else that you can get done to improve the app functionality!

+* [] The application displays the most unfunded game, that requires more funding

+* [] Further, the information section contains perfect grammar that automatically updates as more games are added or removed from the website

 ## Video Walkthrough